adityajbir/Parallel_Computing_Project_2024/Report.md

 ### 2a.
 Brief project description (what algorithms will you be comparing and on what architectures)
 - Architecture: For all the algorithms below we will be implementing them with an MPI architecture
-- Bitonic Sort: This algorithm requires the size of the input to be a power of 2, it creates a bitonic sequence from the array before making comparisons and returning a sorted array.
-The runtime of this algorithm is N/P log^2(N/P), where P is the number of processors.
-This algorithm will be implemented by Juan Carrasco
+- Bitonic Sort (Juan Carrasco): The provided code implements a parallel Bitonic Sort algorithm using MPI for distributed computing.
+The algorithm begins by ensuring the number of processes is a power of 2 and then distributes the input array among the processes.
+Each process sorts its local chunk of data, and the algorithm performs a series of comparisons and exchanges between processes to create a bitonic sequence and sort it.
+The compare_low and compare_high functions handle the comparisons and exchanges to ensure the data is sorted in ascending or descending order, respectively.
+Finally, the sorted chunks are gathered back to the root process to form the final sorted array.
+The code also includes Caliper markers for performance profiling.

 - Sample Sort (Eyad Nazir): Sample sort is a parallel sorting algorithm that divides the input array into smaller subarrays, sorts them independently, and merges them back together.
 The algorithm begins with the root process determining the total number of elements in the input array and broadcasting this information to all processes using `MPI_Bcast`.
 The input array is then divided into smaller subarrays, which are distributed to different processes using `MPI_Scatterv`.
 Each process independently sorts its local subarray.
 Next, each process selects a set of local samples from its sorted subarray, with the number of samples equal to the number of processes minus one.
 The sizes of these local samples are gathered at the root process using `MPI_Gather`, and the root process then gathers all the local samples from each process using `MPI_Gatherv`.
 The root process sorts the gathered samples and selects splitters to partition the data, which are then broadcasted to all processes using `MPI_Bcast`.
 Each process partitions its local subarray based on the splitters, creating buckets of data to be sent to the corresponding processes.
 The sizes of these buckets are exchanged among all processes using `MPI_Alltoall`, and the data in the buckets is exchanged using `MPI_Alltoallv`.
 Each process then sorts the data it received from other processes.
 Finally, the sizes of the sorted subarrays are gathered at the root process using `MPI_Gather`, and the root process gathers all the sorted subarrays from each process using `MPI_Gatherv`.
 The root process returns the fully sorted array, while other processes return an empty array.
 This approach leverages the computational power of multiple processes to efficiently sort large datasets in parallel.